-Our emotions send us many important messages, that in turn trigger thoughts and feelings.
-So, it’s essential that we have a strategy in place to be able to deliver a rational response when faced with life’s challenges.
+Our emotions send us many vital messages that, in turn, trigger thoughts and feelings.
+So, we must have a strategy in place to be able to deliver a rational response when faced with life’s challenges.

 Our Feelings Send us Vital Signals

-We’ve all been in situations that stirred our emotions: A question that you weren’t comfortable answering or an email message in your inbox that really upset you.
-It’s both natural and healthy for your emotions to trigger a so-called gut reaction, but it’s also useful to have a rational strategy to prevent our emotions from being hijacked.
+We’ve all been in situations that stirred our emotions: A question that you weren’t comfortable answering or an email message in your inbox that upset you.
+It’s both natural and healthy for your emotions to trigger a so-called gut reaction.
+Still, it’s also useful to have a rational strategy to prevent our emotions from being hijacked.

 Google’s Re-direction Strategy